-- 6.4.1 The CLSB will, not less than 14 calendar days before a Conduct Committee hearing, publish a notice on the CLSB website that a Conduct Committee has been convened.
-This notice will state the name of the Costs Lawyer, date, time and location of the Conduct Committee hearing. - 6.4.2 The Conduct Committee hearing will be open to observation by the public.
-No member of the public will be heard and the Conduct Committee may ask any member of the public to leave in the event their conduct is considered unacceptable during the Conduct Committee hearing. - 6.4.3 The CLSB will be represented at the Conduct Committee hearing by the CLSB CEO and/or other representative. - 6.4.4 The Conduct Committee will act impartially.
-Members of the Conduct Committee may ask questions of any witness, the Costs Lawyer and the CLSB's representative. - 6.4.5 Any witness, whose evidence has not been agreed and who has therefore been called to give oral testimony, may be asked questions by the Costs Lawyer and/or the CLSB's representative at the direction of the Conduct Committee. - 6.4.6 All evidence which is relevant will be admissible in a Conduct Committee hearing, unless its disclosure would be unlawful. - 6.4.7 If deemed appropriate in all the circumstances the Conduct Committee may take legal advice from an independent lawyer, adjourning to take such advice if required.
-The Case Manager may assist the Conduct Committee in sourcing appropriate legal advice. - 6.4.8 Any finding reached by a Conduct Committee will be on the balance of probabilities and will be by majority.
+- 6.4.5 The CLSB may be represented at the Conduct Committee hearing by a staff member and/or other representative. - 6.4.6 The Conduct Committee will act impartially.
+Members of the Conduct Committee may ask questions of any witness, the Costs Lawyer and the CLSB's representative. - 6.4.7 Any witness, whose evidence has not been agreed and who has therefore been called to give oral testimony, may be asked questions by the Costs Lawyer and/or the CLSB's representative at the direction of the Conduct Committee. - 6.4.8 All evidence which is relevant will be admissible in a Conduct Committee hearing, unless its disclosure would be unlawful. - 6.4.9 If deemed appropriate in all the circumstances the Conduct Committee may take legal advice from an independent lawyer, adjourning to take such advice if required.
+The Case Manager may assist the Conduct Committee in sourcing appropriate legal advice. - 6.4.10Any finding reached by a Conduct Committee will be on the balance of probabilities and will be by majority.